 Implant-Retained Dentures To Restore Your Smile

-Implant-supported dentures are a non-removable type of denture that is firmly attached to your implants using a bar beneath the dentures.
+Implant-supported denture are a non-removable type of denture that is firmly attached to your implants using a bar beneath the dentures.
 When you bite down, all of the force will be transferred to the implants instead of the gums.
 Having the force on the implant instead of the gums makes for healthier gums that don’t suffer from the wear and tear from pressure applied to them every day.
 The fact that they firmly attach to your implants means that they have no room to move and cause problems when chewing and talking.

 Full Removable Dentures

-We also offer the more traditional full removable dentures that can be placed when you have lost all of your teeth in one or both arches.
-One of the benefits of having removable dentures is that they are easy to clean.
+We also offer the more traditional full removable denture that can be placed when you have lost all of your teeth in one or both arches.
+One of the benefits of having removable denture is that they are easy to clean.
 You can remove them and clean them outside of your mouth until they are are perfectly clean.
 They will also improve your smile’s look as well as its functionality to give you the smile you need!

-Partial dentures, or dental bridges, are used when there are one or more natural teeth remaining to the point where a full set of dentures will not be necessary.
+Partial denture, or dental bridges, are used when there are one or more natural teeth remaining to the point where a full set of dentures will not be necessary.
 The beauty of offering partial dentures is that we can fill in the gaps, big or small, with great looking replacement teeth!
 Some partial dentures are made up of false teeth and held in place by crowns that fit over teeth on either side of the gap, called abutment teeth.
-Other partial dentures have a plastic gum material at the base of the false teeth and are held in place by a metal framework to ensure they don’t move during your daily routine.
+Other partial denture have a plastic gum material at the base of the false teeth and are held in place by a metal framework to ensure they don’t move during your daily routine.
 The goal of all our denture options is to replace your missing teeth while at the same time not being distracting to you because they aren’t held securely in place.